XingxingHuang/DeepLearningTechniques_2D/README.md

 ```
 - Create clean training data (!) with clean (!) labels.
 - Solve the problem with deep learning and (!)
 CV method.
+- Start experiments with a small dataset (!) and small networks (!).
 - Make the model robust using data argumentations or preprocesses.
+- Make sure the model focuses on the right feature even the metric looks nice.
 - Choose the right task and right CNN (classification/segmentation/multi-scale detetion, and so on).
 This is very tricky as sometime times people want you to detect xxx, but actually you can think the problem in other ways like segmentation/ abnormal detection / etc.
 ```